A general class of surrogate functions for stable and efficient reinforcement learning: INSTANTIATING /

-When instantiated with the direct functional representation and a tabular parameterization, the FMA update recovers existing PG methods.
+where the constants independent of $\theta$ were omitted.
+By choosing $\phi$ and $\eta$, the above surrogate function can be used with~\cref{alg:generic}.
+We now discuss how to set $\eta$ that guarantees monotonic policy improvement when using the above surrogate function with the negative entropy mirror map, i.e. $\phi_{NE}(\pidist(\cdot | s)) = -\sum_a \pidist(a | s) \log \pidist(a | s)$. \begin{restatable}[Improvement guarantees for direct functional representation]{proposition}{improvdirect} Assuming that the rewards are in $[0,1]$, when using the surrogate function in~\cref{eq:fmd-direct-statewise-practical} with the mirror map chosen to be the negative entropy, then $J \geq \ell_t^{\pi, \phi, \eta}$ for $\eta \leq \frac{(1 - \gamma)^3}{2\gamma |A|}$. \end{restatable} This proposition is proved in~\cref{app:proofs-instantiation}.
+Using the argument in~\cref{sec:guarantees}, we can infer that using the direct functional representation with the negative entropy mirror map and $\eta \leq \frac{(1 - \gamma)^3}{2\gamma |A|}$ ensures monotonic policy improvement for \emph{any policy parameterization}.

+Next, we discuss how the surrogate function in~\cref{eq:fmd-direct-statewise-practical} and the resulting algorithm is related to existing methods.
+When using a tabular parameterization, i.e. when $\pi(\theta) = \theta$, we make the following connections:

+\textbf{Connection to uniform TRPO and MDPI}: With the tabular parameterization, the proposed update is similar to the update in uniform TRPO~\citep{shani2020adaptive} and Mirror Descent Modified Policy Iteration~\citep{geist2019theory}.

-\textbf{Connection to CPI}: The first term of~\cref{eq:fmd-direct-statewise} is the standard linearization of the loss in the functional space.
-For finite states and actions, using a tabular parameterization results in an equivalence between the functional and parametric spaces and the first term becomes the same as in conservative policy iteration (CPI)~\citep{kakade2002approximately}.
+\textbf{Connection to CPI}: For finite states and actions, when using a tabular parameterization, the first term in~\cref{eq:fmd-direct-statewise-practical} becomes the same as in conservative policy iteration (CPI)~\citep{kakade2002approximately}.
 In CPI, the authors first derive the form $\sum_s d^{\pi}(s) \sum_a \pidist(a|s) Q^{\pi_t}(s,a)$, then use a mixture policy to ensure that $\pi$ is ``close'' to $\pi_t$ and justify replacing $d^{\pi}(s)$ in the above expression by $d^{\pi_t}$.
-On the other hand, we use the FMA udpate to directly derive~\cref{eq:fmd-direct-statewise} and allow for the use of any Bregman divergence to ensure the proximity between $\pi$ and $\pi_t$.
+On the other hand, we use the \FMAPG/ framework to directly derive~\cref{eq:fmd-direct-statewise-practical} and allow for the use of any Bregman divergence to ensure the proximity between $\pi$ and $\pi_t$.
+While we derive the CPI update from an unconstrained optimization viewpoint, CPI has also been connected to constrained optimization with an equivalence to functional Frank-Wolfe~\citep{scherrer2014local}.